Scholarships & Funding Options for International Students

 International Merit Scholarship: This scholarship is available for new international master’s students only.

 *Note: students must first complete the SNHU application process for admission.
 Scholarships are awarded after acceptance to SNHU.

-International Scholarship Application
+International Merit Scholarship Requirements:

 Charles and Barbara Bickford International Scholarship: The scholarship shall be awarded to graduate or undergraduate international student(s) studying on the Manchester campus.